juae843/stats220/README.md

 ## This is my repo for STATS 220.
 ### A little about me:
-* I currently enrolled in [University of Auckland](https://www.auckland.ac.nz/en.html)
+* I am currently enrolled at [University of Auckland](https://www.auckland.ac.nz/en.html)
 * **I am undertaking a degree in Computer Science.**
 * **I am taking STATS 220 because the course seems fun with several projects.**
 * **I am interested in learning about github.**